EazyDev/CalculatorReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Important
-Node modules have been removed.
+Node modules has been removed.
+To install and run, the following scripts has to be invoked.

 ## Available Scripts